1jour1vin

 3.4/5 (8 customers)

-With its beautiful ruby color, the Les Morilliers cuvée is a well-rounded wine with a rich, luscious bouquet of red fruits.
-A full-bodied red with a rich texture on the palate and a very elegant finish—a true hallmark of the Grosbois estate.
+With its lovely ruby color, the Les Morilliers cuvée is a well-rounded wine with a rich, indulgent bouquet of red fruits.
+A red wine with a full-bodied, well-integrated palate and a very elegant finish—the true hallmark of the Grosbois estate.
 Enjoy it now!

-Buy Grosbois wines at the best prices in a private sale!
+Buy your Grosbois wines at the best price in a private sale!

 Rated site